oliverfields/overtake/README.md

 GPG recipients can be spesified in the following ways.

-* Space separated list either set by environment variable or in `overtake.conf` setting **PASSWORD_STORE_DEFAULT_RECIPIENTS**, these recipients will be applied to all keys in password store.
+* Space separated list either set by environment variable or in `overtake.conf` setting named **PASSWORD_STORE_DEFAULT_RECIPIENTS**, these recipients will be applied to all keys in password store.
 To be compatible with **pass**, environment variable or config setting **PASSWORD_STORE_KEY** can also be used in the same way
 * Specified one recipients per line in `.gpg-id`.
 These files can be set anywhere in the password store, and the recipients are applied in addition to **PASSWORD_STORE_DEFAULT_RECIPIENTS** and **PASSWORD_STORE_KEY**, for all keys in the current directory and below.
-If a new `.gpg-key` file is found, it will be used instead.
-See example below.
+If a new `.gpg-key` file is found, its recipients will be used instead

-Given the following setup:
+Consider this example using the following setup:

 The setting `PASSWORD_STORE_DEFAULT_RECIPIENTS=me@my.tld` is set in `overtake.conf` and the password store directory is set up as follows.